ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-155.md

 ---
 title: Welcome to IPFS Weekly 155!
-description: Decentralizing the internet’s root with HNS, Mercury Hackathon kickoff & more in the IPFS community this week.
+description: Understanding the relationship between IPFS & Filecoin, a new room in the MoNa Gallery, & more!
 author: Emily Vaughan
-date: 2021-09-22
+date: 2021-09-29
-permalink: "/weekly-154/"
+permalink: "/weekly-155/"
-translationKey: ipfs-weekly-154
+translationKey: ipfs-weekly-155
 header_image: "/header-image-weekly-newsletter.png"
 tags:
 - weekly